Jeffhabs/shuffle-test-web/README.md

 Questions
 ============
   - Click top menu button "Questions" to view all questions
-  - Questions can be filterd by CATEGORY, QUESTION TYPE, TEXT, PROVIDED LANGUAGE,   and PROVIDED
+  - Questions can be filtered by CATEGORY, QUESTION TYPE, TEXT, PROVIDED LANGUAGE,   and PROVIDED
   - CATEGORY filter uses equals, greater than, less than, and text input box
   - QUESTION TYPE filter uses contains, equals, starts with, ends with, and text    input box
   - TEST filter uses contains, equals, starts with, ends with, and text input box